sorens/northatlantic86/docs/north_atlantic_86_manual.md

 B. Battleship main guns are worth three ground support points each: all light guns are worth 1/2 ground support point each.
 Cruiser main guns are worth one ground support point each.

-C. Ground support points have the following effect on land combat: (1) each ground support point will suppress, on the average, one company worth of enemy defensive/offensive fire, (2) each ground support point will add, on the average, 1/2 company worth of friendly offensive/defensive fire.
+C. Ground support points have the following effect on land combat:

+    (1) each ground support point will suppress, on the average, one company worth of enemy defensive/offensive fire, (2) each ground support point will add, on the average, 1/2 company worth of friendly offensive/defensive fire

-D. An aircraft's ground support capability is determined by: (1) the aircraft's bomb accuracy rating, and (2) the aircraft's radar rating on P.M. turns.
+D. An aircraft's ground support capability is determined by:

+    (1) the aircraft's bomb accuracy rating
+    (2) the aircraft's radar rating on P.M. turns

 During a ground support strike, each `<*>` burst displayed on the screen indicates 2 ground support hits (points) have been scored.

 8.8 Repair and Refit Ships
 --------------------------
 A. Damaged ships which docked during the previous movement phase are placed in the Repair and Refit Pipelines.
 Undamaged ships will be placed in the refit pipeline only.
 A TF that docks with an endurance greater than 50 will not be required to refit.
 Refit time is three days.

-B. The average number of turns needed for repair is equal to 9 x DAMAGE POINTS SUFFERED.
-The number of damage points suffered is equal to the ship's DEFENSE FACTOR x DAMAGE PERCENTAGE.
+B. The average number of turns needed for repair is equal to `9 x DAMAGE POINTS SUFFERED`.
+The number of damage points suffered is equal to the ship's `DEFENSE FACTOR x DAMAGE PERCENTAGE`.
 Repair time may be doubled for some ships with smaller ships having a greater chance of lengthened repair time.
-(There is a 71% chance that an average FF's repair time will be doubled while a U.S. Battleship has only a 5% chance of requiring double repair time.)
+(There is a `71%` chance that an average FF's repair time will be doubled while a U.S. Battleship has only a `5%` chance of requiring double repair time.)

 8.9 Reinforcement Arrival
 -------------------------